jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 You can even start additional servers in Gfsh.
-These additional servers connect to your Spring Boot configured and bootstrapped VMware GemFire `CacheServer` application.
-These additional servers started in Gfsh know about the Spring Boot, VMware GemFire server because of the embedded Locator service, which is running on `localhost` and listening on the default Locator port, `10334`:
+These additional servers connect to your Spring Boot configured and bootstrapped [vmware-gemfire-name] `CacheServer` application.
+These additional servers started in Gfsh know about the Spring Boot, [vmware-gemfire-name] server because of the embedded Locator service, which is running on `localhost` and listening on the default Locator port, `10334`: